-The Associate of Applied Science in Diagnostic Medical Sonography program mission is provide students with knowledge, skills and behavioral blueprints to become competent Diagnostic Medical Sonographers thus enabling them to produce Diagnostic Ultrasound procedures for patients in both outpatient’s and inpatient’s units.
+The Associate of Applied Science in Diagnostic Medical Sonography program mission is provide students with knowledge, skills and behavioral blueprints to become competent Diagnostic Medical Sonographers enabling them to produce Diagnostic Ultrasound procedures for patients in both outpatient’s and inpatient’s units.

 Program Educational Goals

-• Provide students the venue to learn how to utilize diagnostic techniques, and make sound judgment to provide patient services as entry level Diagnostic Medical Sonographers.
+• Provide students the venue to learn how to utilize diagnostic equipment and techniques, make sound professional judgment while rendering services to patients as entry level Diagnostic Medical Sonographers.

-• Prepare competent entry level Diagnostic Medical Sonographers in psychomotor, cognitive and affective learning domains thus giving them the tools necessary for entering the field of Diagnostic Medical Sonography.
+• Prepare competent entry level Diagnostic Medical Sonographers in psychomotor, cognitive and affective learning domains thus allowing them to develop the necessary tools to enter the field of Diagnostic Medical Sonography.

 • Prepare students to utilize critical thinking skills, communicate effectively and exemplify professional ethics.

-• Provide additional general courses of instruction in addition to Diagnostic Medical Sonographers courses such that an Associate of Applied Science in Diagnostic Medical Sonography degree is earned.
+• Provide additional general courses in addition to Diagnostic Medical Sonographers courses as required for earning an Associate of Applied Science in Diagnostic Medical Sonography degree.

-• Provide students with an understanding of anatomy and physiology, pathophysiology, normal mechanical, physical, and biochemical functions of the body, critical thinking, and knowledge of Sonography equipment.
+• Provide students with the necessary information required for understanding anatomy and physiology, pathophysiology, normal mechanical, physical, and biochemical functions of the body, critical thinking, and knowledge of Sonography equipment.

-• Provide qualified faculty to ensure that graduates gain both didactics and Ultrasound scanning skills necessary for entry level position as a Diagnostic Medical Sonographer upon graduation.
+• Provide qualified faculty to ensure that graduates gain both didactic and scanning skills necessary for use as an entry level Diagnostic Medical Sonographer upon graduation.

 • Respond to the needs of the local Diagnostic Medical Sonography community.

 Program length is five semesters (75 weeks/20 months).
 This program is offered in daytime only from 8:00 am to 5:30 pm.
 There is no evening or weekend classes for this program.
 The maximum allowable time to complete this program is one and a half times (150%) times the # of semester credit hours.
-The length of the program excludes vacation time.
-(See schedule of vacation breaks).
-Vacation is not included in the length of the program.
+The pace of completion 66.67% of all hours attempted at HICCUS.
+Vacation time is excluded from program length.

-This program is designed to train entry level Diagnostic Medical Sonographers to assist physicians in the diagnosis and treatment of a wide variety of disorders affecting the human body.
-Students are taught by experienced Diagnostic Medical Sonographers and physicians.
+This program trains entry level Diagnostic Medical Sonographers to assist Physicians in the diagnosis and treatment of a wide variety of disorders affecting the human body.
+Students are taught by experienced Diagnostic Medical Sonographers and Physicians.
 The program is five semesters in length including the summer semesters.
-The first three semesters consists of classroom, laboratory, and patients’ observation.
+The first three semesters consists of classroom, laboratory, and clinical observation.
 The last two semesters consists of clinical rotation in which students observe and perform procedures under the supervision of experienced Diagnostic Medical Sonographers.
 Graduates work in hospitals, imaging centers, mobile labs, and physician’s offices.